 • If buying pre-packaged, check the seal of the package and the date of packing to choose as new a lot as possible.

 Culinary Uses of whole dry Kashmiri red chillies, Kashmiri mirch in Indian Cooking

-How to store whole dry Kashmiri red chillies
+How to store whole dry Kashmiri red chillies, Kashmiri mirch

 • It can be stored whole or in powdered form, at room temperature, in an airtight jar.